-Allison's captor had tightened its grip around her neck.
-She'd fallen so quickly since they'd moved here.
+Allison's captor had tightened its grip around her neck, and she'd fallen as though she'd taken a nip of a poisoned apple.
 She'd stopped eating all but a small salad at dinner, and sometimes he couldn't even coax her into eating that.

 Something must have triggered her plunge.
 Was it the move?
 Was it Jeremy?
 Their parents?
 Whatever it was, he'd have to find out, because she wasn't talking.
 For the first time in their lives, she

 It wasn't long before the snickering ensued.
 Bekah gnawed her inner cheek, her shoulders stiffening and heart pounding as she longed to scratch the instigator with Freddy-Kruger-like fingers.
 OK, maybe not that overboard, but a good slap across the face would suffice, wouldn't it?

 Her nails digging into the palms of her hands, she imagined Brian Cruise's wide, green eyes- the shock and the surprise of finally getting what he deserved.
 He usually led these Make-Fun-of- 'Cheap Rose' sessions and Bekah doubted anyone else had started it this time.